trailofbits/dylint/examples/general/abs_home_path/README.md

 ### Note

-This lint doesn't warn in build scripts (`build.rs`), as they often need to reference absolute paths.
+This lint doesn't warn in build scripts (`build.rs`) or test contexts, as they often need to reference absolute paths.

 ### Example